Early Childhood (Preschool)

 What is Child Find?

 The process of locating and evaluating children with disabilities is referred to as Child Find.
-The Individuals with Disabilities Education Act (IDEA) of 2004 requires all school districts to locate, evaluate, and provide services for individuals 3 to 22nd birthday who may have a disability.
+The Individuals with Disabilities Education Act (IDEA) of 2004 requires all school districts to locate, evaluate, and provide services for individuals 3 through the 22nd birthday who may have a disability.

 What happens during a Child Find Screening?

-The purpose of a Child Find Screening is to identify issues that may affect your child’s learning, growth, and development and to help parents identify their child’s strengths and weaknesses.
+The purpose of a Child Find screening is to identify issues that may affect a child’s learning, growth, and development and to help parents identify their child’s strengths and weaknesses.

-During the screening, you can expect your child to be screened in the following skill areas:
+During the screening, children will be screened in the following skill areas:

-• Speech/Language: a speech/language pathologist will screen your child's ability to produce speech sounds and to understand and use language.
+- Speech/Language: A speech/language pathologist will screen the child's ability to produce speech sounds and understand and use language.

-• Fine Motor Skills: an occupational therapist will screen your child’s fine motor skills (eye-hand coordination, reaching, grasping, object manipulation).
+- Fine Motor Skills: An occupational therapist will screen the child’s fine motor skills (eye-hand coordination, reaching, grasping, object manipulation).

-• Gross Motor Skills: a physical therapist will screen your child's gross motor skills (running, jumping, stairs, balance).
+- Gross Motor Skills: A physical therapist will screen the child's gross motor skills (running, jumping, stairs, balance).

-• Concepts: an early childhood special education teacher/school psychologist will screen your child's reasoning and problem-solving skills as well as various pre-academic skills such as counting, sorting, colors, etc.
+- Concepts: An early childhood special education teacher/school psychologist will screen the child's reasoning and problem-solving skills, as well as various pre-academic skills, including counting, sorting, and colors.

-• Social-Emotional/Adaptive: an early childhood special education teacher/school psychologist will consider your child's play skills, interactions with others, self-help skills, etc.
+- Social-Emotional/Adaptive: An early childhood special education teacher/school psychologist will consider the child's play skills, interactions with others, and self-help skills.

-• Vision/Hearing: a school nurse will conduct both a vision and hearing screening and review a health history.
+- Vision/Hearing: A school nurse will conduct vision and hearing screenings and review the child's health history.

 After the screening, a team member will analyze the screening data and connect with the family to discuss any next steps.
 The next steps may include suggestions for the family and/or initiation of a special education evaluation.